-Louise Lateau, the most remarkable of modern stigmatisees, the Belgian peasant girl, died on the 27th of August, at the age of thirty-three years and seven mouths.
-On eight hundred successive Fridays, excepting that just before her death, she had been the subject of an eestatic excitement, accompanied with a flow of blood from the marks in her hands, like those on the crucified Savior.
+Louise Lateau, the most remarkable of modern stigmatise's, the Belgian peasant girl, died on the 27th of August, at the age of thirty-three years and seven months.
+On eight hundred successive Fridays, excepting that just before her death, she had been the subject of an ecstatic excitement, accompanied with a flow of blood from the marks in her hands, like those on the crucified Savior.
 There is, we believe, no question as to the genuineness of this phenomenon.
-She was very greatly honored in the Catholic Church, as one specially favored of God.
+She was very greatly honored in the Catholic Church as one specially favored of God.
+For Church, as one specially favored of God.
 For three weeks she had been very feeble, and when, on the Friday before her death the Rev. Fr.
-Duclos brought her the Blessed pious processions, and they came in crowds | Colby himself, may have spoken only the to kneel on the route of the viaticum, and lights were lit in the windows.
+Duclos brought her the Blessed Sacrament, the inhabitants had a presenti-ment that this was to be the last of these pious processions, and they came in crowds to kneel on the route of the vinticum, and lights were lit in the windows.
 Five or six men carried torches.
 An Irishman, to be able to approach Louise, took on himself the office of bell-ringer, and carried the lantern.
-In the afternoon she received extreme unction.
-After receiving the sacrament for the lving she spoke to her sisters, the first words she had uttered for three weeks, and asked to be buried without display, like her peasant mother.
+In the afternoon she received extreme unc-tion.
+After receiving the sacrament for the dying she spoke to her sisters, the first words he had uttered for three weeks, and asked to be buried without display, like her peasant mother.
 Her last words were: "Jesus, Mary."
-As she lay, after death, on a simple bed covered with a red calico counterpane, many pious visitors came to see her, and one of them tried to steal the cross from Jerusalem, which lay on her breast.
+As she lay, after death, on a simple bed cov-ered with a red calico counterpane, many plous visitors came to see her, and one of them tried to steal the cross from Jerusalem, which lay on her breast.
 The respect of the people about for her was unbounded.
 Pius IX. sent her his papal blessing.-New York Independent.